aakriti208/Doc-agent/README.md

 A serverless RAG assistant on AWS that answers questions from your own documents and can take actions (like creating a support ticket) through an agent.

-Built as a hands-on capstone for the AWS Certified Generative AI Developer – Professional (AIP-C01) certification.

 ## What it does

 - Answers questions grounded in your documents, with source citations